pregnant woman on the beach during sunset

 Your health insurance will cover the prenatal and postnatal midwife appointments as well as a birth preparation course (check about fees for your partner, however).

-If you have a “Beleghebamme”, a home birth midwife or plan to give birth at a birthing center, there will be a Rufbereitschaftspauschale (on-call fee), which currently runs around €800-1200.
+If you have a “Beleghebamme”, a home birth midwife or plan to give birth at a birthing center, there will be a Rufbereitschaftspauschale (on-call fee), which currently (as of 2023) runs around €800-1200.
 Many health insurance providers will reimburse a small portion of this fee (usually between €100 and €300 – check with your insurance).

 It is especially hard to find one around Christmas and the summer holidays, so if you are still planning your pregnancy, keep this in mind.
 (As a word of encouragement, both of our kids were born in the summer, and we were able to find great midwives both times.)

-You can use the following (mostly free) services to find a midwife:
+If you live elsewhere in Germany, you can use the following (mostly free) services to find a midwife:

-• https://hebammensuche.de/
+• Hebammensuche.de

 • Provides an overview of available midwives in your area